kristofmulier/convertpdf-gpt/examples/apm32f411/user_manual.md

 Figure 109 CAN Works in Loopback Mode
 ```
-Figure 109 illustrates the "loopback" (self‑test) operating mode of a CAN controller inside the MCU.
+Figure 109 illustrates the "loopback" (self-test) operating mode of a CAN controller inside the MCU.
 In this mode, the MCU's transmit (`TX`) output is internally routed back to its receive (`RX`) input—so any frames it transmits are immediately read back, regardless of the external CAN bus connections.
-This allows the controller to perform self‑testing of CAN transmissions and reception in isolation, without requiring a physical bus or external nodes.
+This allows the controller to perform self-testing of CAN transmissions and reception in isolation, without requiring a physical bus or external nodes.
 ```

 #### 23.4.4.3 Loopback mute mode